For the Sake of a Crown – the Marriage of John of Gaunt and Constance of Castile

 “When he had done this, Prince Edward hurried to return to England, as much because of the infirmities which troubled him, as because of lack of money.
 Therefore, at the beginning of January [1371], with his wife and small son Richard, and with his household following behind, he reached Plymouth.”

 The Black Prince’s health had been destroyed by a lifetime of campaigning.
 He returned to England a virtual invalid and died in 1376.
-Left a widow for a 2nd time, Joan still had custody of her young son and was in charge of Richard’s education until his accession to the throne in 1377.
+Left a widow for a second time, Joan still had custody of her young son and was in charge of Richard’s education until his accession to the throne.

 Despite her marital history, and a reputation for extravagance – she was said to have spent £200 on a set of jewelled buttons – Joan was loved by the English people.
 It was with her that John of Gaunt sought refuge following the sacking of his Savoy Palace in 1376, when the people were discontented with his rule.